amankr1279/btp/README.md

 * Pandas
 * LtSpice

-Please do install above tools and libraries for running the code.
+Please do install above tools and/or libraries for running the code and visualization of waveforms.

 ## How to use